-This page provides answers to frequently asked questions for doctors who are applying to the RCOG Medical Training Initiative (MTI) scheme.
+Answers to frequently asked questions for doctors applying for the RCOG Medical Training Initiative (MTI) scheme

 After being accepted/the MTI process